Ashgrove Uniting Church: First Methodist church

+Second Methodist church

 By 1958, the Ashgrove Methodist congregation had begun discussions in relation to the construction of a new church on the Ashgrove Avenue site.
-The architectural firm commissioned to design the new church was Cross and Bain, specifically, its architect, James Gibson (1932-2018).
+The architectural firm commissioned to design the new church was Cross and Bain, specifically, its architect, James Gibson (1932–2018).
 It was hoped that the new church would be modern and reflect the congregation's intention to be relevant and current.
 Gibson joined the firm in 1953 (until 1976) and was responsible for designing up to 10 churches.
 These included St Matthew's Church of England, Holland Park (1958), Toowong Presbyterian Church (1960), St Paul's Church of England, Manly (1964) and the Indooroopilly Methodist Church (1975).
-In his publication, "Except the Lord Build, A Manual of Building for Presbyterian Congregations", Gibson stated that, "it should be our aim to proclaim to society some statements regarding our faith which can be reflected in our buildings - strength and boldness, simplicity and truthfulness, warmth and openness".
+In his publication, Except the Lord Build, A Manual of Building for Presbyterian Congregations, Gibson wrote that, "it should be our aim to proclaim to society some statements regarding our faith which can be reflected in our buildings - strength and boldness, simplicity and truthfulness, warmth and openness".

 Gibson designed the new Ashgrove church as an A-frame Modernist structure and followed a traditional layout with a central aisle and front raised sanctuary.
-Impressive examples of this architectural form had been built in Europe and the USA, such as Frank Lloyd Wright's Meeting House of the First Unitarian Society, Wisconsin, and may have influenced Gibson's design for Ashgrove.
-Other examples of A-frame churches in the USA include Lutheran Concordia Senior College Chapel (Fort Wayne, Indiana) and St Andrew's Lutheran Church (Illinois).
+Impressive examples of this architectural form had been built in Europe and the United States, such as Frank Lloyd Wright's Meeting House of the First Unitarian Society, Wisconsin, and may have influenced Gibson's design for Ashgrove.
+Other examples of A-frame churches in the United States include Lutheran Concordia Senior College Chapel, Fort Wayne, Indiana and St Andrew's Lutheran Church, Illinois.